Man who assaulted 3-year-old at playground offers $250 to give him a treat

 He ordered an emotional harm payment of $250 to be paid before December 31.

-After the May assault, members of both the Mongrel Mob and Black Power gangs were among several dozen who gathered for a hui in another Hastings park to discuss violence in the community.
+After the May assault, members of both the Mongrel Mob and Black Power gangs were among several dozen who gathered for a hui in another Hawke's Bay park to discuss violence in the community.